remix-run/react-router/doc/03 History/BrowserHistory.md

-API is described in [Histories][Histories].
+`BrowserHistory` is a [history][Histories] implementation for DOM environments that support the HTML5 history API (pushState, replaceState, and the popstate event).

-Uses the Browser history API to create real URLs.
-We recommend you use this history.
-It has better looking URLs and is required for picking up a server rendered app in the browser.
+It provides the cleanest URLs and should always be used in browser environments if possible.

 **You must configure your server when using `BrowserHistory`**